antecedent/patchwork/README.md

 	require __DIR__ . "/patchwork/Patchwork.php";

-Any code that is included after this point will be patchable using Patchwork. **Any code that is compiled by PHP earlier, including the script from which Patchwork itself is included, will not**.
+Any code that is included after this point will be patchable using Patchwork. **Any code that has been compiled by PHP earlier, including the script from which Patchwork itself has been included, will, however, be not**.

 ### Basics